We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Customers can also filter their meal choices by allergens, but Factor says that it cannot guarantee that cross-contamination will not occur in its kitchens.

-Below are some pros and cons of the Factor meal delivery service for a person to consider.
+Below are some advantages and disadvantages of the Factor meal delivery service for a person to consider.

 - The company uses pasture-raised, grass-fed ingredients that are free from gluten, antibiotics, hormones, soy, and genetically modified organisms.